 Search Party vs…

-Search Party vs is a durational performance in which Search Party challenge the host city/town to a marathon game of table tennis.
-The performance is situated in public space, and spectators and passers-by are invited to form a team and play against Search Party.
-The performance is accompanied by a live durational commentary text which creates a real and imagined context for spectators and participants.
-Modes of behaviour are suggested, the crowd are invited to become fans, to sing, to chant, to wear their heart on their sleeve.
-As the tournament develops and fatigue sets in, new unexpected narratives materialize, rousing team talks and comfort breaks are needed, home town heroes emerge and the allegiance of each supporter is tested.
+Search Party vs... is a 3-day interactive durational performance in which Search Party challenge the host city/town to a marathon game of table tennis.
+The performance is situated in public space, and for almost 20 hours, over 3 days, spectators and passers-by are invited to form a team and play against Search Party.
+The performance is accompanied by a live durational commentary text, which creates real and imagined contexts for spectators and participants.